craigmccart/Threat-Modelling-Workshop/README.md

 - **Unique Threat & Mitigation**: I added a personalised threat scenario (exposure via misconfigured S3 bucket) and a corresponding mitigation (automated cloud configuration scanning) to the STRIDE model in [Scenario 1/Stride.md](./Scenario%201/Stride.md).
 - **Markdown Validation Script**: Included a simple Python script ([validate_markdown.py](./validate_markdown.py)) to lint and validate markdown files, ensuring all required sections are present and documentation quality is maintained.

-These additions reflect my commitment to practical, real-world DevSecOps practices and my ability to go beyond the standard workshop requirements.
+These additions reflect my commitment to practical, real-world DevSecOps practices and my ability to go beyond the standard bootcamp requirements.